-Jerusalem Train Station Near Western Wall to be Named After Donald Trump – TIME
+Trump may get train station near Western Wall named after him in Jerusalem – Fox News

 |

-(JERUSALEM) — Israel's transportation minister is pushing ahead with a plan to dig a railway tunnel under Jerusalem's Old City, passing near sites holy to Jews, Christians and Muslims — and ending at the Western Wall with a station named after …
+Israel's transportation minister is pushing ahead with a plan to extend Jerusalem's soon-to-open high speed rail line to the Western Wall, where he wants to name a future station after President Trump.
+(Reuters).
+President Trump may be getting his …

+Isolated at home, Guatemala president moves close to US with Israel move

-Israel wants to build 'Trump station' near Western Wall
+Israel floats plans for 'Trump Station' by Jerusalem's Western Wall

 Do you have something awesome to share with the world?
 Click here to share